bruin-data/bruin/docs/platforms/synapse.md

 Bruin supports Azure Synapse as a data platform, which means you can use it to build data pipelines on Synapse.

+> [!WARNING]
+> I'll be honest with you: Synapse is the least used platform in the list, so there might be rough edges.
+If you run into any issues, please let us know by opening an issue on [GitHub](https://github.com/bruin-data/bruin/issues).

 ## Connection
 Synapse connection is configured the same way as Microsoft SQL Server connection, check [SQL Server connection](mssql.md#connection) for more details.